Ukraine separatists seize second provincial capital, fire on police

 "We see it in their stock exchange, we see it in their exchange rate, we see it in a number of important economic indicators."

-Lew said Washington could also impose wider sanctions on Russian industry.
-Obama said on Monday Western countries were keeping that option "in reserve" in case of further escalation.
+Lew said Washington could also still impose wider "sectoral" sanctions on Russian industry.
+Obama said on Monday that Western countries were keeping that option "in reserve" in case the situation escalated further.

-A hostage drama has kept the issue on the boil in European capitals.
-On Friday, rebels captured eight unarmed European military monitors.
-A Swede was freed three days later, but four Germans, a Dane, a Czech and a Pole are still held in Slaviansk, a town rebels have turned into a heavily fortified redoubt.
+On Friday, the rebels captured eight unarmed European military monitors.
+A Swede was freed three days later, but four Germans, a Dane, a Czech and a Pole are still being held in Slaviansk, a town in Donetsk province that rebels have turned into a heavily fortified de facto capital.

 The self-declared "people's mayor" of the town, Vyacheslav Ponomaryov, said on Tuesday he would discuss their release only if the EU dropped sanctions against rebel leaders.